tendermint/liquidity/doc/client.md

   type_id: 1
 ```

-example query reserve coins of the pool
+Example query for reserve coins of the pool using the bank module

 `$ liquidityd query bank balances cosmos1jmhkafh94jpgakr735r70t32sxq9wzkayzs9we`